itanyag22/trace-speed-safety/evaluation/corridor_priority_report.md

 Priority segments are aggregated into corridors for ministry-level action.
 Named roads are grouped by road name and class.
 Segments without a road name are grouped by road class and land use.
 Corridors are ranked by priority level (P1-containing first) then total length.

-> **Column guide**
+**Column guide**
-> - **SCR** — Speed Compliance Ratio.
+- **SCR**: Speed Compliance Ratio.
 V85 divided by the posted speed limit.
 A value above 1.0 means traffic moves faster than the limit on average.
-> - **Driver** — the tier with the lowest mean score on that corridor.
+- **Driver**: the tier with the lowest mean score on that corridor.
 T1 = speed behavior, T2 = road environment, T3 = VRU protection.
-> - **VRU threshold** — the applicable Safe System biomechanical speed limit in km/h for the most exposed vulnerable road user on that corridor.
+- **VRU threshold**: the applicable Safe System biomechanical speed limit in km/h for the most exposed vulnerable road user on that corridor.

 ---